horsehour/horsehour.github.io/blog/index.md

 The site horsehour.com  was registered on GoDaddy in March 2013, but went online until May 2017.
-To record some of my random thoughts on research and programming, this Jekyll-powered, Github page hosted blog was setup.
+To record some of my random thoughts on research and programming, this Jekyll-powered, Github Pages hosted blog was setup.
 I prefer taking notes with $\rm \LaTeX$, because of its excellent rendering quality of complex mathematical equations.
 Therefore, the posts are written in a hybrid of Markdown (for text) and $\rm \LaTeX$ (for equations) and